 Section 1.
-Exclusive Citizen Support of Political Parties & Candidates Political Parties shall establish by-laws to govern their procedures for sponsoring Candidates to appear on a ballot for elected office.
+Exclusively Citizen Support of Political Parties

+Political Parties shall establish by-laws to govern their procedures for sponsoring Candidates to appear on a ballot for elected office.

-Candidates for Government Office and Political Parties must be supported solely by monetary donations and in-kind contributions from Eligible Voters of the United States.
+A Political Party must be supported solely by monetary donations and in-kind contributions from Citizens of the United States.
 Monetary donations and in-kind contributions by legal persons, foreign and domestic governments, and non-Citizens are prohibited.
-Any violation of this Section by a Political Party shall result in a twenty-four-month suspension of rules favoring its Sponsorship of Affiliated Candidates to appear on ballots for the Election of the Office for which the offense was committed.
+Any violation of this Section by a Political Party shall result in a twenty-four month suspension of rules favoring its Sponsorship of Affiliated Candidates to appear on ballots for the Election of the Office for which the offense was committed.
 Additional financial and criminal penalties may be enacted by law.
-The time period for all limitations on political donations shall be measured over four years prior to the election date for the office.